darinsecurity/Fission/README.md

 **Fission** is a **powerful mathematical interpreter** with support for **arbitrary precision calculation** of common math functions, while having the features of many other programming languages.

 Fission is **a secure language** and does not include any direct code execution compared to Python's *eval()* and supports many mathematical functions.
 Features / libraries can be toggled and you can create your own programs in Fission that support full and native high precision execution.
+Ex: an online math interpreter with support for calculus.

 ---